-As 2018 looms, I cannot help but reflect during these weird days inbetween Christmas and New Years.
-The positives, negatives, achievements and the regrets.
+As 2018 looms, I cannot help but reflect during these weird days in between Christmas and New Years.
 It is these days where I like to set goals for the year ahead instead of a strict list of tasks to complete.
 By reflecting on last years aims and how far I have come in the last 12 months it is time to expand and review.

 “I want to set goals instead of creating rules”.

 January 2017, I told myself several things; the obvious, workout and eat healthily.
 This was the first year of my life that I have actually managed to keep the workout part up, most of the time.
 At one point I was going four times a week now it is more like two.
 Since Uni, the gym hasn’t been a priority but I am aware how essential for me in order to balance work, social and wellbeing to help create a healthier state of mind.
 It is definitely more difficult with my not so great uni diet.
 For me, food and gym go hand in hand and when I’m nourishing my body I am desperate to workout; it doesn’t work as well the other way round.

 I want to focus on eating well because when this happens the gym comes easily.
 This is definitely going to be challenging seeing as I despise my uni kitchen and all the mess my housemates leave – with limited space and dirty dishes left, right and centre it’s incredibly unappealing to attempt chopping up veg.
 However, this will only be the case for half of next year and if it means I can reach my fitness goals I will try my best.

 I also wanted to cook more this year and while moving out has allowed me to cook and feel a lot more confident in the kitchen, I need to be creating healthy and nourishing meals that will fulfil.
 I am hoping this will also pave the way to cut out dairy altogether and live a completely cruelty-free lifestyle.